 Wrapping it up:

-Systematic Investment Plans or SIPs are a mode of investment in mutual funds where the investors do not buy units at one time paying a lump-sum amount.
+Systematic Investment Plans (SIPs) are a mode of investment in mutual funds where the investors do not buy units at one time paying a lump-sum amount.
 Rather, they invest through installments paying small amounts periodically.
 This helps them to stay invested in mutual funds by dedicating a small part of their income which is light on their wallet.
 Also, it averages out the total costs of the scheme’s units purchased and has a compounding effect on returns.
 The flexibility and the low minimum amount of SIPs make it convenient for small investors.